 - Component price estimator (EMS version only)

 - Component rotation, height and solder temperature editor

-- Export PnP and BOM data (Pro version only)
+- Export PnP and BOM data (EMS version only)

 The ADM makes use of the recently released X3 extensions1 to the Gerber Format to combine PnP, BOM and Assembly Drawing data into an integrated component layer of a PCB product.
 As CAD systems2 implement these extensions, a rapid and error-resistant path from designer to manufacturer may be achieved.

 The component layer displays the location, rotation, size and key pin location of each component together with properties such as manufacturer part number, supplier SKUs, height, max solder temperature, etc. The use of a standards-based structure for this information allows purchasers, supplers, process line operators, etc to automate their systems and thereby reduce costs.

 1 Macaos actively participates in the development of these standards.

 2 Some CAD systems, such as kicad, already support Gerber X3 output.

 - Import PnP data.
 (This may already have been done when the PCB product was imported.)
 This should be done prior to importing BOM data.